devartgr/joomla-devart-widgets/README.md

 - DevArt Business source requires DevArt Business when used.
 - DevArt Events source requires DevArt Events when used.
 - DevArt Video source requires DevArt Video when used.
+- Legacy Manual/Mixed widgets normalise to Custom Lists until a list is selected.

 ---